About

 Designing for Human Benefit

-What mechanisms lead to self-improving, growing human-AI systems over time?
+What mechanisms lead to self-improving human-AI systems over time?